luca-dallalana/luca-dallalana/README.md

 # Luca Dallalana

-Software Engineer at TensorOps, working at the intersection of AI and distributed infrastructure.
+AI Engineer at TensorOps, working at the intersection of AI and distributed infrastructure.

 MSc student in Distributed Systems and Cloud Management at IST Lisboa.
-My research focuses on automated LLM-assisted invariant generation and verification for smart contracts — using large language models to automatically generate and verify correctness properties for blockchain applications before deployment, where vulnerabilities are irreversible.
+My research focuses on automated LLM-assisted invariant generation and verification for smart contracts, using large language models to automatically generate and verify correctness properties for blockchain applications before deployment, where vulnerabilities are irreversible.